songlab-cal/CherryML/README.md

                 matrix per site.
             - "learnt_site_rates": A List[float] with the learnt site rate per site.
+            - "learnt_tree": The FastCherries learnt tree (or the provided tree if it was provided).
+It is of type cherryml_io.Tree.
+Note that FastCherries only estimates the cherries in the tree and therefore returns a star-type tree with all the inferred cherries hanging from the root.
+Such as tree might look like this in newick format:
+                "((leaf_1:0.17,leaf_2:0.17)internal-0:1,(leaf_3:0.17,leaf_4:0.17)internal-1:1);"
             - "time_...": The time taken by this substep.
 (They should add up to the total runtime, up to a small rather negligible difference).